barrettotte/qr-asm/README.md

 # qr-asm

-Generate a QR code image from scratch with ARM assembly.
+Generate a QR code image from scratch with only ARM assembly.

-This was made to learn how QR codes work and to get better with ARM assembly.
+This was made to learn how QR codes work and to learn ARM assembly with a challenging project.

 ## Disclaimer

 If its not obvious I'm bad at assembly...I'm sure there are a disgusting amount of optimizations I could have done.
 But, I tried to keep things simple so a dummy like me could understand this a year from now.

-Specifically, I didn't really leverage 32-bit word size or ARM's fancy optional shifting on each instruction.
+Specifically, I didn't really leverage 32-bit word sizes or ARM's fancy optional shifting on each instruction.

 ## QR Code Limitations